-New York-based Puerto Rican artist and musician Rafael Ferrer is one of 15 artists and architects elected in 2020 to be National Academicians at the New Academy of Design (NAD), the leading honorary society for visual artists and architects in the U.S. The full list of new National Academicians includes Derrick Adams, Cecily Brown, Enrique Chagoya, Mitch Epstein, Rafael Ferrer, Beverly Fishman, Charles Gaines, Carmen Herrera, Michael Maltzan, Toshiko Mori, Jennifer Packer, Walid Raad, Betye Saar, Beverly Semmes, and Claire Weisz.
+New York-based Puerto Rican artist and musician Rafael Ferrer is one of 15 artists and architects elected in 2020 to be National Academicians at the National Academy of Design (NAD), the leading honorary society for visual artists and architects in the U.S. The full list of new National Academicians includes Derrick Adams, Cecily Brown, Enrique Chagoya, Mitch Epstein, Rafael Ferrer, Beverly Fishman, Charles Gaines, Carmen Herrera, Michael Maltzan, Toshiko Mori, Jennifer Packer, Walid Raad, Betye Saar, Beverly Semmes, and Claire Weisz.

 Rafael Ferrer lived and worked in Philadelphia for many years, and was commissioned by the Association for Public Art (aPA) to create El Gran Teatro de la Luna (1982) in North Philadelphia’s Fairhill Square as part of the Association’s Form and Function program.
 Ferrer was also the guest speaker at the Association’s 2013 Annual Meeting (video below) at the Philadelphia Museum of Art, and spoke about his personal development as a musician and visual artist over the past 60 years.
 See a list of our past Annual Meeting speakers »